gonodono/glancet/README.md

 call to the parent `RemoteViews`, but we don't have access to any of that in Glance since it's all been abstracted away.

-`GlanceModifier.remoteAdapter` works around this by passing the adapter data to a function that's been injected into Glance's bytecode where the parent `RemoteViews` can be accessed and modified directly.
+[`GlanceModifier.remoteAdapter`][remoteAdapter] works around this by passing the adapter data to a function that's been injected into Glance's bytecode where the parent `RemoteViews` can be accessed and modified directly.

 ### Example